kevin-leptons/clink/readme.md

 - Handlers for logging
 - Handlers for common data such as JSON, URL ENCONDE
 - Utilities to decorate with handlers
-- *Work flow with database: Processing*
+- Work flow with database
 - *Work flow with OAuth2: Processing*

 # USAGE